Reduced order method based Anderson-type acceleration method for nonlinear least square problems and large scale ill-posed problems: ROM, Anderson acceleration, and Evolutional Fixed point

 where $\beta\ge 0$ and $\Psi$ is a regularization function.

-We discuss Nested Anderson with an application on improving the fixed point algorithm.
+As an application, we discuss Nested Anderson with an application on improving the fixed point algorithm.
 Suppose that we want to find a fixed point for a given contractive map $\phi: \R^n \to \R^n$.
 Define $F(x) = x - \phi(x)$.
 Let the Anderson method define a fixed point map $\phi$ by

 where $\theta$ is the initial and $\theta^*$ is the corresponding the $m$-step Anderson iterate.
 In general, the Anderson map \eqref{NestROM} has a much better contraction than $\phi$.
 That is, we apply the Anderson method for the fixed point problem for $\phi$ as a nested iterate.